1190452/LAPR2/docs/UC3/UC7_RegistarFreelancer - cópia.md

 >    1. The system informs you which data is missing.
 >    2. The system allows the collaborator to enter the missing data (step 3).
 >
 	>	2a.
-O administrativo não altera os dados.
-O caso de uso termina.
+The collaborator does not change the data.
+The use case ends.

 11c.
 The system detects that the data (or some subset of the data) entered (i.e. freelancer identifier, ibanAccount) must be unique and that it already exists in the system.
 >    1. The system alerts the collaborator to the fact.
->    2. The system allows you to change it (step 3)
+>    2. The system allows the collaborator to change it (step 3)
 >
 	>	2a.
 The collaborator does not change the data.
 The use case ends.